danielaparker/jsoncons/README.md

     json o;
     o.add(99);

-The older notation is still supported, though, and still needed if you want to create an empty object or an empty arry.
+The older notation is still supported, though, and still needed if you want to create an empty object or an empty arry (see the Arrays tutorial for an example.)

 ### Enhancements